pamoroso/dandegui/README.md

 Opens a new window and returns the associated output stream.
 The function sets the window title to `TITLE` if supplied.

+#### `PRINT-MESSAGE STREAM MESSAGE &OPTIONAL DONT-CLEAR-P` [function]

+Prints the string `MESSAGE` to the prompt area of the window associated with `STREAM` and returns `STREAM`.
+If `DONT-CLEAR-P` is non NIL the area will be cleared first.

+To clear the prompt area pass the empty string as the message and `t` as the optional argument, e.g. call `(gui:print-message stream "" t)`.

 #### `WINDOW-TITLE STREAM` [function]

 Returns the title associated with `STREAM` or sets it if called from `SETF`.